 - Angel Molina, Assistant Professor, PhD, Political Science, Texas A&M University

-- Donald Siegel, Director and Professor of Public Policy and Management, PhD, Business Economics, Columbia University
+- Donald Siegel, Director and Foundation Professor of Public Policy and Management, PhD, Business Economics, Columbia University

-Our teaching and research focus on the future of governance and public policy, developing new solutions and the next generation of leadership.
+Our teaching and research focus on the future of governance, public policy, and public management, developing new solutions and the next generation of leadership.
 At both the graduate and undergraduate levels, we provide hands-on experience in problem-solving in the classroom, internships and capstones.
 While we offer comprehensive programs in public administration and public policy, we have particular strengths in the following areas:

-City Management and Innovation: Ranked #4 in city management, we have the national Alliance for Innovation located at ASU, as well as our Center for Urban Innovation.
+City Management and Innovation: Ranked #3 in local government management, we have the national Alliance for Innovation located at ASU, as well as our Center for Urban Innovation, led by Professor David Swindell.
 The Marvin Andrews Fellowship recruits nationally for outstanding students.
 The school hosts an annual Municipal Finance Conference and faculty research includes areas such as Smart Cities, collaborative service delivery, and big data for local government.
 Concentrations and degree programs in emergency management and homeland security are also available.

-Science and Technology Policy: This is a growing area of distinction for the school, with world-class faculty.
-We welcomed the addition of the new Center for Science, Technology and Environmental Policy Studies (CSTEPS) with Eric Welch and Mary Feeney during 2014-15.
-This builds on the S&T work done in the Center for Organization Research and Design (CORD) by Barry Bozeman and the international group of researchers affiliated with that center.
+Science and Technology Policy: SPA has some of the world’s leading scholars on science, innovation, and technology transfer and two major research centers: The Center for Science, Technology and Environmental Policy Studies (CSTEPS), led by Professors Eric Welch and Mary Feeney, as well as the Center for Organization Research and Design (CORD), led by Stuart Bretschneider and Barry Bozeman and the renowned scholars affiliated with that center.
 Concentrations in science and technology policy and environmental policy are available in the master of public policy program as well.

-Participatory Governance: Our Participatory Governance Initiative spans both online and offline participation, with work on participatory budgeting in particular.
-In December 2015 the school hosted an international conference, “By the People: Participatory Democracy, Civic Engagement, and Citizenship Education.”
-Master’s certificates are available in participatory governance.
+Participatory Governance: Our Participatory Governance Initiative spans both online and offline participation, with work on participatory budgeting, in particular.
+A master’s certificate is available in participatory governance.

 These are just some of the areas in which the school is growing and contributing to public administration and public policy.
 Please feel welcome to explore this site and to contact us to find out more about our excellent faculty, students, research centers, and academic programs.